dotnet/csharpstandard/standard/types.md

 #### §Nullable-enable-Context Nullable enable

+When both the warning flag and the annotations flag are enabled, the nullable context is *enabled*.

 When the nullable context is ***enabled***:

 - For any reference type `T`, the annotation `?` in `T?` makes `T?` a nullable type, whereas the unannotated `T` is non-nullable.
-- The compiler uses static flow analysis to determine the null state of any reference variable.
+- The compiler can use static flow analysis to determine the null state of any reference variable.
 When nullable warnings are enabled, a reference variable’s null state (§Nullabilities-And-Null-States) is either *not null*, *maybe null*, or *maybe default* and
-  - A warning shall be generated when a possible null value is assigned to a variable of a non-nullable type.
-  - A warning shall be generated if a reference expression that has been determined to be *maybe null*, is dereferenced.
-  - The state of a non-nullable reference variable is *not null* unless the compiler can determine that the variable was assigned an expression that is *maybe null*.
-  - The state of a nullable reference expression is *maybe null* unless the compiler can determine one of two conditions:
-    1. The variable has been definitely assigned a non-`null` value.
-    1. The variable has been checked against `null`, found not to be null, and will not have be assigned a new value since that check.

-> *Example*:
->
-> <!-- Example: {template:"code-in-main-without-using", name:"NullableAnnotationContext4", ignoredWarnings:["CS0219"], expectedWarnings:["CS8600", "CS8602"], expectedException:"NullReferenceException"} -->
-> ```csharp
-> #nullable enable
-> string? s1 = null;    // OK; ? makes s2 nullable
-> string s2 = "text";   // OK; null-state of s2 is "not null"
-> s2 = null;            // OK; null-state of s2 is "maybe null"
-> char c1 = s2[1];      // Warning; dereference of a possible null; throws NullReferenceException
-> c1 = s2![1];          // The warning is suppressed
-> ```
->
-> *end example*

 ### §Nullabilities-And-Null-States Nullabilities and null states

+A compiler is not required to perform any static analysis nor is it required to generate any diagnostic messages related to nullability.

+**The remainder of this subclause is conditionally normative.**

 Every expression has one of three ***null state***s: